davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 5.9.2 =

+* Better implementation of the custom Gutenberg notification for RSVPMaker templates.

+= 5.9.1 =

+* Notice on Gutenberg editing screen prompting user editing template to create / update individual events
+* Tweak to shortcodes such as rsvpmaker_next

 = 5.8.9 =